pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 * [CL-123] - Improve chat search results to get the whole conversation
 * [CL-158] - Proper shutdown and unregister client on kill signal
 * [CL-243] - Multiple Actions in Desktop Client
-* [CL-655] - Implement constraints and optional messages for updating pascom Client
 * [CL-679] - Modernize Journal API, synchronize it using the Event Stream
 * [CL-1137] - Improve client behavior if no usable phone device is available
 * [CL-1138] - Client shows that latest version is used if connection is broken
-* [CL-1148] - Simplify pickup logic in client
 * [CL-1160] - Headset dialog opens automatically after reconnecting
 * [CL-1211] - Time counter is not updated during phonecall
-* [CL-1226] - Refactor android client java code
 * [CL-1257] - Unread messages badge rect to small for three-digit numbers
 * [CL-1268] - pascom Client update breaks on macOS if installed via user account
+* [CL-1278] - Client shows "Sennheiser HeadSetup not started" if autostart is enabled
+* [CL-1283] - Use GStreamer for Ringtone, Notifications
+* [CL-1289] - Consistently use device id instead of display name in Commands
 * [CL-1291] - Make phone numbers and email clickable in phonebook details
 * [CL-1296] - Introduce a Copy URL button for group urls
 * [CL-1302] - Implement http based wav player for recordings and voicemails
-* [CL-1305] - Improve client journal UI
-* [CL-1332] - Improve screen selection
+* [CL-1332] - Improve screen selection for screensharing
-* [CL-1335] - iOS call indicator for inactive calls
 * [CL-1337] - Show notifications and do not mark as read if chat view is scrolled upwards
 * [CL-1363] - Display Team members using the RosterCell in Team View
 * [CL-1366] - Client leaves fullscreen mode if another participant joins
-* [CL-1367] - Improve logging configuration
-* [CL-1368] - Improve client user agent again, include operating system version and architecture
 * [CL-1369] - Android's context menu for e.g. pasting text broken
 * [CL-1370] - Assertion in AudioDeviceList model on screen lock / unlock
 * [CL-1371] - Crash in pjsip when logging out